 Software-defined Wide Area Networks (SD-WAN) belong alongside uCPE.
 Providers can deploy their virtualised services on a low-cost platform that enables the deployment of a wide variety of VNFs.
 Customers will be able to scale bandwidth, speeds and additional applications as they see fit, on demand.

 Taking advantage of virtualisation, the uCPE platform avoids the need for dedicated appliances for WAN services such as SD WAN, firewall, WAN optimisers etc., replacing them with equivalent software-based VNFs.
 Combined with orchestration capabilities, the uCPE platform provides software-based dynamic control, allowing Service Providers to deliver on demand WAN services

 Key terms demystified

-Universal Customer Premise Equipment (uCPE): is a general purpose platform that integrates compute, storage and networking on a commodity, off-the-shelf server, allowing it to provide multiple VNF at the at the customer locations.
-VNF runs on uCPE
+uCPE is a general purpose platform that integrates compute, storage and networking on a commodity, off-the-shelf server, allowing it to provide multiple VNF at the at the customer locations.
+VNFs run on uCPE.

 Our uCPE solution

 We have partnered with other market-leading vendors to roll-out our uCPE solution globally.
 Colt uCPE solution consists of a generic hardware platform, a vendor agnostic virtualization layer and host of different virtual applications or VNFs.